rmmsia/dinner-grouping/README.md

 - Run the program with `python app.py`

-**Note:** Ensure that when prompted, you include the file extension as well (e.g. `.csv` or `.txt`), otherwise the program will reject the input.
-Sample data has been provided (`sample.csv`)
+**Note:** Sample data has been provided (`sample.csv` and `attendees.txt`)

 ## Description

 This web application generates groups from a list of attendees by using historical grouping data to minimise instances of people being grouped with others they have been grouped with before.
-Best used for groups who meet regularly, and attendees can vary.
+Best used for groups who meet regularly, and whose attendees may vary.

 It uses a greedy algorithm that uses a 'pairing score' system to choose members from a list of attendees based on how low their pairing scores with every other member in the group are.